Neurodiversity Inclusion at Work: Stop the Guesswork. Start working better together.

-My Work Profile is a practical, self‑guided neuroinclusive tool designed to help employees clearly identify and articulate how they work best and their individual needs to help managers and teams support employees more effectively.
+My Work Profile is a practical, self-guided neuroinclusive tool designed to help every employee clearly identify and articulate how they work best, so managers and teams can support them with confidence, not guesswork.

 Workplaces are full of capable, well‑intentioned professionals who still find themselves misaligned, frustrated, or exhausted.
 More often than not, the issue isn’t performance or motivation, but a lack of shared understanding around how people work.